 “I’m an expert!”
 Awesome, we have a swell offering just for you!

 Another psychological hack you can use in chatbot marketing is to make reciprocal concessions to a user’s response.

 Once I anchored the contact on the $199 price point, they’re going to concede that twelve bucks is a great deal.

 Plus, it gives them the sense that I’m listening to and responding to their concerns.

 Once you experience this tactic, you’ll be a believer.

-By adding a comment guard (basically an auto response via messenger), anyone who comments on a Facebook organic post will get an automatic message from your page.
+By adding a comment guard (basically a messenger auto response), anyone who comments on a Facebook organic post will get an automatic message from your page.

 Once they opt in to that message, they are a Messenger contact.
 You can test this yourself by going to this Facebook post and dropping a comment.

 If you can create an organic Facebook post that is irresistible to your audience, you can score dozens of new contacts opting into your contact list.